Close Banner

 Tips for Disney World Dining Reservations

 You can now cancel your reservation up to two hours in advance.
-A recent update now allows guests to cancel dining reservations on the app up to two hours before with no penalty.
+An update now allow guests to cancel dining reservations on the app up to two hours before with no penalty.
 If you cancel after that or do not show up, you will pay the cancellation fee of $10 per person.
 Previously, the window was 24 hours in advance.
 This feature is extra hopful for when plans change the day of.

 Note that exclusions apply and certain dining experiences, such as Hoop-Dee-Doo Musical Revue, Victoria & Albert's and Monsieur Paul, have their own separate cancellation policies.